Creating and embedding interactive videos and learning content using H5P

 H5P allows you to create interactive learning content and interactive videos.
 The web-based open-source tool is included in the TeachCenter.

-Use this feature if you want to create an interactive video that is only for self-assessment, and you do not want to save the students' answers or award points.
+Use this feature if you want to create an interactive video or exercise that is only for self-assessment, and you do not want to save the students' answers or award points.
+Some content types are not meant to save points or contents but are only meant to present information.

-This is the quickest way to create an interactive video.
-The H5P interactive video is created in a place called the content bank.
+This is the quickest way to create an interactive exercise or video with H5P.
+The H5P is created in a place called the content bank and is then embedded in the course.

-Instructions for H5P videos where you can also see the students‘ answers and grades can be found in Section 2.
+Instructions for H5P activities where you can also see the students‘ answers and points can be found in Section 2.

 - In your TeachCenter course, go to More > Content bank in the main menu.